capn-freako/PyChOpMarg/docs/index.rst

 Welcome to PyChOpMarg's documentation!
 ======================================

-The *PyChOpMarg* package provides a Python implementation of COM, as per IEEE 802.3-22 Annex 93A.
+The *PyChOpMarg* package provides a Python implementation of COM, as per IEEE 802.3-22 Annex 93A/178A.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    quickstart
+   develop
    pychopmarg
    todo